 A few other requirements apply.
 Require that feeder power lines from the turbines be buried underground, as those would be some high and ugly wires.
 Also require compliance with FAA regulations, which may include a small light.
 You probably will need to permit any type of safety warning signs suggested by the manufacturer.

-A couple of last things.
-You also will hear from bird lovers that wind turbine zoning would cause terrible collisions for our feathered friends.
+We want to add two last things.
+You will hear from bird lovers that wind turbine zoning would cause terrible collisions for our feathered friends.
 Although there are many other more significant hazards for birds, it would be wise to avoid known nesting and migration areas.

 But also the word is around that wind turbines might interfere with cell phone reception, and we're mighty cranky when that happens.
 Investigate that closely; it seems to be approaching urban myth status.